traefik/traefik/docs/content/traefik-hub/index.md

 _Optional, Default=false_

-Enables an insecure TLS connection that uses default credentials, and there is no peer authentication between Traefik Proxy and the Traefik Hub Agent.
+Enables an insecure TLS connection that uses default credentials, and which has no peer authentication between Traefik Proxy and the Traefik Hub Agent.
 The `insecure` option is mutually exclusive with any other option.

 !!! warning "Security Consideration"